 Audience Surrogate: Whether people want to admit it or not, Shinji acts much the same way a lot of people would act given the circumstances, asks many of the same questions the audience is asking, and shares many of the audience's views on the events happening in the series (or vice versa, thanks to the story being told from his perspective).
 This, naturally, leads into a lot of the Fan Wank about the series.

-Badass: A deconstruction - although he does indeed have a number of true badass moments, such as in the fight against Zeruel, and occasionally is provoked into berserker rage (as in against Shamshel), he has real (and very human) problems and issues that classic badass mecha pilots are never shown with.
+Badass: A deconstruction - although he does indeed have a number of true badass moments, such as in the fight against Zeruel, and occasionally is provoked into berserker rage (as in against Shamshel), he has real (and very human) problems and issues.

 Be Careful What You Wish For: Both the End of Evangelion and the manga play with this with how he initiates Third Impact.
 However, it's more clearly this in the manga, as his desire stems more from not wanting to lose anyone else instead of wanting everyone to die along with him.